logmatic/logmatic-js/README.md

 ## Features

 - Use the library as a logger.
 Everything is forwarded to Logmatic.io
-- Initializing with meta attributes
+- Metas attributes
-- Add extra attributes when logging
+- Extra attributes when logging
-- Ability to intercept and forward any JavaScript error
+- Forward every JavaScript errors
-- Ability to intercept and forward everything that goes through the console
+- Forward JavaScript's console logs
-- Ability to track real client IP address and user-agent
+- Track real client IP address and user-agent
 - Small minified script of 2kb

 ## Quick Start